 This is a survey of Russian history in the imperial, revolutionary, Soviet, and contemporary periods with an emphasis on political and cultural history.
 The course begins with a geographical introduction and a synopsis of medieval Russian history.
-The first half of the course will focus on Imperial Russia from the reign of Peter the Great to that of the last Tsar, Nicholas II.
+The first half of the course will focus on Imperial Russia.
 The second half of the course will follow the course of Soviet and post-Soviet history from the revolutionary year 1917 to the present.
 (HI, GP, WP)